Are you planning train travel in Europe and are wondering exactly how does Interrail work?

 As the name suggests, you use a continuous pass on consecutive days.
 For example; if you buy a one-month continuous pass it remains valid for one month after the date it is first used, allowing you unlimited travel within that period.

 With a flexible pass, you can travel a set number of days within a specified period.
-For example; if you buy a 5-days in one-month flexible pass, you’ll be able to travel on five days of your choice within the one-month period.
+For example; if you buy a 5-days in one-month flexible pass, you’ll be able to travel on five days of your choice within one month.

 The Interrail Global Pass gives you the freedom to explore 33 countries.
 These are Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.